 What Perpetual Valuation Requires

-- The Accounting module is installed and configured
+- The Accounting module installed and configured

 What Periodic Valuation Requires

-- The finance team is trained to generate the closing entry from the Inventory Valuation review screen.
+- The finance team trained to generate the closing entry from the Inventory Valuation review screen.
 The Odoo accounting configuration checklist covers every account that must be in place before the first close.

 How Odoo Inventory Connects to Manufacturing